Israeli airstrike kills Islamic Jihad commander | DW | 12.11.2019

 Retaliation?

+The killing threatens to unleash a new round of cross-border violence with Palestinian militants.

-Shortly after, Palestinian militants launched a salvo of rockets into Israel, setting off sirens as far as its port city of Ashdod, some 20 km (12.5 miles) away, witnesses said.
+Shortly after, Palestinian militants launched a salvo of rockets into Israel, setting off sirens as far as its port city of Ashdod, some 20 kilometers (12.5 miles) away, witnesses said.

 Air raid sirens continued to go off throughout the morning as far away as Holon and Rishon LeZion, two suburbs of Tel Aviv.